 If the re-evaluation of the CUP (Cuban peso) occurs, the income of the population would increase and this could contribute to breaking the vicious circle between low wages, which in turn leads to low levels of production (productivity).
 Without sending more money to the street, an increase in income would be achieved and it would help to achieve the objectives of greater production and productivity.
 However, certain variables referring to the concentration of money in certain strata will have to be delimited, necessary openings will be made, on which we will abound later, and act under a systemic approach.

-Although it is true that in recent years important spaces have opened up for other economic actors (private, non-agricultural cooperatives), the state business sector as a whole is the majority and has the greatest weight in the total economy, except in agriculture.
+Although in recent years important spaces have indeed opened up for other economic actors (private, non-agricultural cooperatives), the state business sector as a whole is the majority and has the greatest weight in the total economy, except in agriculture.

-The most appropriate way to achieve and consolidate the existence of a single currency would be given by the growth of material production and productive services, the generation of exports that enter foreign exchange and their accumulation to increase reserves.
+The most appropriate way to achieve and consolidate the existence of a single currency would be given by the growth of material production and productive services, the generation of exports that enter the foreign exchange, and their accumulation to increase reserves.

 However, the measures implemented and directed in this direction, expressed in the updating of the economic model, have not achieved the expected effect, for reasons that need to be analyzed immediately and that have adversely affected economic results, since they have not had the dynamism necessary to achieve sustained growth.

 The time elapsed, beyond what was initially foreseen since the establishment of the double currency and exchange circulation, has contributed to making the situation more complex.
-In fact, the reality indicates that the full growth of economic development cannot be expected to begin the steps toward monetary unification.
+The reality indicates that the full growth of economic development cannot be expected to begin the steps toward monetary unification.

 A review of the difficulties

-This flow of demand in currency brings with it a series of unfavorable collateral effects, not in accordance with the economic-social system to which it aspires.
+This flow of demand in currency brings with it a series of unfavorable collateral effects, not by the economic-social system to which it aspires.

-On the other hand, there is a flight of foreign currency, mainly USD, that arrive in the country through various means, such as direct remittance delivery, savings for trips abroad, foreigners who visit or work in the country, etc. That currency is usually changed in the underground market, whose exchange rate moves between 0.93-0.95, and even 0.97 CUC per USD (it is probable that it reaches the exchange rate 1 CUC for 1 USD or more); while CADECA delivers 0.87 CUC per USD.
+On the other hand, there is a flight of foreign currency, mainly USD, that arrives in the country through various means, such as direct remittance delivery, savings for trips abroad, foreigners who visit or work in the country, etc. That currency is usually changed in the underground market, whose exchange rate moves between 0.93-0.95, and even 0.97 CUC per USD (it probably reaches the exchange rate of 1 CUC for 1 USD or more); while CADECA delivers 0.87 CUC per USD.

-In summary, there are at least two foreign currency escape routes: one, through the state route (see Annex 2 "Currency demand flow"); the other, by means of those known as "mules", that import products in USD and sell them in CUC, which in turn converts USD internally, through the purchase in the underground market.
+In summary, there are at least two foreign currency escape routes: one, through the state route (see Annex 2 "Currency demand flow"); the other, using those known as "mules", that import product in USD and sell them in CUC, which in turn converts USD internally, through the purchase in the underground market.

-It is true that the latter has found a gap not covered in the domestic market and manage to establish a continuous flow of goods not provided by official markets.
+The latter has indeed found a gap not covered in the domestic market and managed to establish a continuous flow of goods not provided by official markets.
 The idea is not to eliminate this route, but to achieve competition from the official markets.
 But, for this, you need internal establishments where you buy in foreign currency (USD, euros, pounds sterling, etc.), at prices even lower than those sold in these underground places.